 Capable of withstanding heat of up to 280°C, Superfast Titanium is a titanium-filled epoxy which is used for repairing motor engines, steam pipes, and for high-strength bonding in extreme temperature conditions.

 Superfast Titanium comes with part A and part B combined in one stick.
 Rather than having to mix the parts together as with J-B Weld, you simply break off the amount of epoxy putty you need from the stick and knead it by hand.

-It will turn a uniform colour and can then be pushed into holes and cracks in steam and high temperature pipes where it harden, sealing the damaged area of pipe.
-Superfast Titanium is great for carrying our car exhaust pipe repairs.
+It will turn a uniform colour and can then be pushed into holes and cracks in steam and high temperature pipes where it hardens, sealing the damaged area of pipe.
+Superfast Titanium is great for carrying out car exhaust pipe repairs.